theaj42/Claude_BeestMode/ROADMAP.md

 # Development Roadmap

-## Current Status: Phase 2 Complete - Ready for Phase 3
+## Current Status: Phase 3 In Progress - Validation & Testing

 This document outlines the development roadmap for Claude Desktop - BeestMode, tracking progress through each phase of implementation.